 Salesforce

-Salesforce is a popular cloud-based CRM platform with a whopping 384,854 pages and annual revenue of 21.25 billion U.S. dollars.
+Salesforce is a popular cloud-based CRM platform with a whopping 384,854 pages and an annual revenue of $41.5 billion.
 Optimizing thousands of pages on its website isn’t manually feasible.

 In all probability, Salesforce runs on a CMS that allows bulk management of pages.
 The CRM brand started with website auditing to spot and eliminate technical issues in the website.
 Later, they focused on earning links from relevant websites.